 The -help-topics command line option requires a binary file as a paramter containing a list of assignments of strings to functions (type fm).
-For each item s: f of the list, the function f takes an argument of the form to a list of character strings to be displayed when the compiler is invoked with the option --help s.
-That is, the string s is a possible parameter to the --help command line option.
+For each item f: f of the list, the function f takes an argument of the form to a list of character strings to be displayed when the compiler is invoked with the option $--\text{help}\ s$.
+That is, the string s is a possible parameter to the $--\text{help}\ command$ line option.
 The parameters in the argument to f are any further parameters that may appear after s in a comma separated sequence on the command line.